How We Help Children & Families:

 Candice and her husband Jim, and children live in Amarillo where they are active members of Accelerate Church.

-Amber joined the Hope & Healing Place as an intern and volunteer in 2016, and is now serving as our Volunteer/Intern Director and Outreach Coordinator.
+Amber joined the Hope & Healing Place as an intern and volunteer in 2016, and is now serving as our Director of Volunteer Services.
 She is a wonderful fit for the agency and we are thrilled she will be sharing her heart and passion as she works with our volunteers and educates the community on the services the center offers.
 Amber moved to Texas from Oregon in 2009, graduated from West Texas A&M University with a Bachelor's degree in Psychology, and is currently working on her Master's degree in Social Work which has enhanced the center's ability to serve the underrepresented population of childhood grievers in the Texas Panhandle area.
 In her free time, Amber enjoys research, snowboarding, traveling, and NASCAR, among many other things.

 Development Director: Laurie Howard